Monday, June 30, 2025

 Simon Daniel an Antebellum Tennessee Bad Boy on the Family Tree by CD Burr

-Simon Daniel of Stewart County, Tennessee (1823-1857)
+Simon Daniel (1823-1857)

 After hearing these stories for years, I never understood the adulation for my antebellum Daniel ancestors.
-They seemed crude, cruel, and unapologetic for participating in the practice of enslaving people and ostensibly abusing women.
+They seemed crude, cruel, and unapologetic for participating in the practice of enslaving people and allegedly abusing women.
 And yet, the stories of extreme violence and murder intrigued me.
-"Who WERE these people, these 'bad boys' residing deep in my mother's bloodline?"
+Who WERE these bad boys in my mother's bloodline?

 Most stories mentioned above come from Simon's grandchildren, including Frankie (Daniel) Sellas's manuscript: The Home Folks: 200 Years In The Cumberland Settlement (also known as Appendix D).